EnigmaCurry/d.rymcg.tech/wireguard/README.md

 see the QR encoded copy of the same information.
 Run:

 ```
-## Prints the QR code for every peer config:
+make show-wireguard-peers-qr   ## Prints the QR code for every peer config.
-make show-wireguard-peers-qr
 ```

 ## Linux client script

-There are many different clients you can choose from, including:
+There are many different wireguard clients you can choose from,
+including:

  * [wg-quick](https://git.zx2c4.com/wireguard-tools/about/src/man/wg-quick.8)
    which is included with the main wireguard-tools distribution.